International corporate transactions present a high-stakes environment for legal teams.

-Global corporate transactions are a fast-paced, high-stakes environment for legal counsel and their clients.
 Mergers and acquisitions that involve foreign entities are subject to continuously evolving regulatory, legal, and compliance obligations.
-Therefore, attorneys aim to effectively assess risk factors that may affect their clients during a global deal.
+Therefore, effectively assessing legal risk factors that may affect a global deal is critical.

-In this article, we explore what legal counsel should consider through each phase of the deal to ensure a successful global transaction.
+In this article, we explore key factors to consider through each phase of an international deal to help ensure its successful completion.

-When structuring a global deal not only is it important to identify synergies that can be generated between the companies, there are many factors to consider that affect the outcome.
-A few of those considerations include local antitrust laws, securities regulations, corporate law, and determining which jurisdictions’ regulations will apply.
+When structuring an international deal not only is it important to identify synergies that can be generated between companies but also consider the many factors that can affect the outcome.
+A few of those considerations include local antitrust laws, securities regulations, corporate law, and determining which jurisdiction’s regulations will apply.

-There are also tax implications and accounting issues in any global corporate transaction that raises unique obligations that must be met.
+There are also tax implications and accounting issues in any international corporate transaction that raises unique obligations.
 Local market conditions, as well as available forms of financing, should also be considered.

-It is key for the success of an international deal that legal counsel understand the business landscape of the country, regulations that govern the industry of business, and the relevant compliance obligations that apply.
+It is key for the success of an international deal that legal teams understand the business landscape of the country, what regulations govern the industry of business, and the relevant compliance obligations that apply to a particular deal.

 Things to keep in mind as the transaction progresses